Camo face paint is very important for all types of hunting.

 - To break up that texture, we’re going to rub in circles in the opposite way.
 This will move some of that previous face paint, which will give a slightly layered appearance.
 Once you’re done applying this next layer to your face, put your index and middle finger together, and draglines across your face in an erratic pattern to continue

 - Reinspect what you’ve done.
 Check near your eyes, ears, and hairline to ensure you’re completely concealed.
-This stuff can be a pain to get out of your hair, so as long as it’s on the hairline, you should be good.
+This stuff can be a pain to get out of your hair, so as long as it’s on the hairline, you are good.

 Focus on shape more than anything else.